distributed-lab/web-kit-old/packages/utils/README.md

-# @dl/json-api-client
+# @dl/utils
-JSON API client
+Typescript-based utils for Distributed Lab projects

 ## Changelog
 All notable changes to this project will be documented in this file.